micromedio/herz-ui/src/components/Highlight/Highlight.md

 ##### backgroundColor

-- The background color to the Highlight Component: default is highlight.0
+- The background color to the Highlight Component: default is highlight

 ##### text